KDScheuer/Home-Lab/provisioning/readme.md

 ```

 The bootstrap script will:
-- Update system packages and install git, python3, ansible, and tmux
+- Update system packages and install git, python3.11, and tmux
+- Install `ansible-core>=2.16` via pip into `~/.local/bin`
+- Install required Ansible Galaxy collections from `requirements.yml`
 - Clone the v2 branch of this repository
 - Auto-detect the provisioning server's IP and inject it into the kickstart template
 - Inject the `~/.ssh/ansible` public key into the kickstart template — provisioned nodes receive this key at install time and disable password auth entirely
 - Open port 8080 in firewalld
-- Start the kickstart HTTP server in a background tmux session
+- Start the kickstart HTTP server in a background tmux session named `kickstart_server` (restarts it if one already exists)

 ### Verify the server is running